 Can I change my advisor?

-Yes, you may do so at any time using the Declaration or Change of Advisor form available on the Graduate Student Forms and Resources page.
+Yes, you may do so at any time using the Declaration or Change of Advisor form available on the Forms & Resources page.

 What is the process of advancement to candidacy?

 Advancement to candidacy is accomplished when the student has written and successfully defended a 9000-word Candidacy Paper.
 The process and timeline is detailed in the Graduate Handbook, available on the Forms & Resources page.

 All students working toward earning a Ph.D. in our department must take a number of required courses as well as a certain number of elective hours.
 Please see the Graduate Handbook on the Forms & Resources page for additional details.

 What grades do I need to get to stay in the program?

 Graduate students must maintain at least a 3.0 GPA.
 Furthermore, students who earn more than 8 hours of B- or lower grades or more than 4 hours of grades lower than C are subject to dismissal.
 Courses where a student earns a C- or lower do not count toward the degree and must be repeated.

 What are the minimum and maximum number of hours I can take per semester?

 Students normally take 9 or 10 hours (three classes) per semester.
 Funded students must take at least 8 hours during the fall and spring semesters A course load above 16 hours is considered an overload and must be approved by both the Graduate Education Committee (first) and the Associate Dean for Graduate Affairs.
 Requests exceeding 18 hours will not be approved.
 Requests for overloads must be made to the Graduate Coordinator.